 Exfoliation happens regularly in a good self/skincare regimen.

-Let’s get into the science of how often should you exfoliate your skin and how to choose the best exfoliator for your skin.
+Let’s now get into the science of how often you should exfoliate your skin and how to choose the best exfoliator for your skin.

 What Are Skin Cells?

 I’m sure you’ve heard about dead skin cells already and that you should every once in a while help your skin get rid of them by using an exfoliator.

 But where do these skin cells come from?
 And how do they end up dying on the surface of your skin?

 The surface of our skin is called epidermis.
 This is a very thin layer that is made up of five even thinner layers.